J&K: Syed Mushtaq Bukhari quits National Conference over lack of ST status to Pahari community

 National Conference leader Syed Mushtaq Bukhari on Tuesday resigned from the party citing “untenable relationship” with the leadership over the “Pahari cause”, Greater Kashmir reported.

-Bukhari has been demanding Scheduled Tribe status for the community – a social and linguistic minority that resides in the mountainous region of Jammu and Kashmir.
+Bukhari has been demanding Scheduled Tribe status for the Pahari community – a social and linguistic minority that resides in the mountainous region of Jammu and Kashmir.
 They have been demanding for the Scheduled Tribe status for 30 years.

 Recently, the delimitation commission, formed to redraw boundaries of Jammu and Kashmir, had also suggested Scheduled Tribe status for the community, according to The Indian Express.